 Location: 3150 Sacramento St

-If you prefer to work in a busier environment with easy access to coffee and snacks, these cafes are worth a visit!
+If you prefer to work in a busier environment with easy access to coffee and snacks, these cafes recommended by locals are worth a visit.

 This edgy spot is great for their all-day happy hour, which is 11:30am to 6pm Monday-Friday for when you have a light work day.
 You can bring your laptop and get some work done during the day while sipping a beer, or come in the evening for a fun atmosphere and fresh air on their Covid-compliant patio.
 The once-communal picnic tables are now separated into “booths” with plexiglass barriers, but the good vibes haven’t gone anywhere!
 Choose from their impressive lineup on 64 taps, or try their famous margaritas and Bloody Marys.